 Eriksson College of Education, Austin Peay State University

 Dr. Cheryl Lambert is a current member of the faculty at Austin Peay State University.
-Dr. Lambert teaches undergraduate and graduate courses in the Eriksson College of Education, Department of Teaching Learning.
+Dr. Lambert teaches undergraduate and graduate courses in the Eriksson College of Education, Department of Teaching and Learning.
 She serves as the Coordinator for the Center for Rural Education within the College of Education at APSU.
-Dr. Lambert also coordinates the Master of Arts in Teaching graduate program.
+Dr. Lambert also serves as the Department Chair for Teaching and Learning.
 Her experience in teaching for the past 15 years includes school district positions in Tennessee at the K-12 and administrative levels, as well as post-secondary education.
 Dr. Lambert’s research interests include supporting pre-service teachers, focusing on the challenges of rural educators, and building university-school partnerships.